 Mortgage insurance is a cost assessed monthly to certain loans that do not meet a certain risk threshold.
 It is a considerable cost but it can be avoided.
 Make no mistake a mortgage with mortgage insurance is not the same as one without it, even if the former has a lower interest rate.

 Closing costs are not cheap.
 Even if they are rolled into the loan you will still feel the cost eventually.
-Be sure to learn the closing costs associated with purchasing a and refinancing, and determine how you will cover those costs.
-Often time paying them upfront is the best long term decision.
+Be sure to learn the closing costs associated with purchasing and refinancing, and determine how you will cover those costs.

 Step 2: Get Qualified